Colorado Fly Fishing 3 min read

 - Gold Ribbed Bead Head Hares Ear (hares ear #14-20)

 Pack your waders for a trip to the Michigan as you are more than likely not going to be standing on the bank or in low water to land the big fish.
-You also want a good 9 foot rod with some 5 weight line on it.
+You also want a good 9-foot 5-wt rod.

-Area fly shops that publish Michigan River fishing reports are listed below.
+Area fly shops that publish Michigan River fly fishing reports are listed below.

 Fishing regulations are standard along the Michigan except where it passes through the Arapaho National Forest, where there are certain seasons and times of year that the CDW does not permit fishing in the area.

 Take note that there are extensive tracts of private property that include sections of the Michigan’s banks, so always get in contact with property owners whenever possible to obtain their permission to fish.

 Most anglers in the area find that they are welcome to fish the river on private land so long as owners are aware of their presence, but failing to ask permission is asking for trouble.

 Your best bet for a cheap flight (provided you don’t mind a 2.5 hour drive) is to fly directly into Denver International and then drive out along 70 and up 125 North to get to Walden.